 The first thing that you’ll probably notice is the size.
-The stainless steel case of the German watch measures whole 42 millimeters in diameter while the original watch was only 35 mm from side to side.
+The stainless steel case measures whole 42 millimeters in diameter while the original watch was only 35 mm from side to side.

 The other thing that makes it not as valuable as a vintage Ref.
 6200 is, of course, the movement.
 The Steinhart is powered by what they prefer to call “Caliber ST.5“, which is based on ETA 2824-2 automatic movement with a new gold-plated rotor and galvanized bridges.